 You have different traffic patterns depending on whether you are focusing on a task or daydreaming.

-The default mode is a pattern of activity they can actually in the scans.
+The default mode is a pattern of activity they can actually see in scans.

-It corresponds with daydreaming, zoning out, or thinking about the future.
+It corresponds with daydreaming, zoning out, or thinking about the future/past.

 Focusing on a priori selected circuitry for RSFC analyses, increased RSFC was observed within the default-mode network (DMN) post-treatment.